How can I earn an honors distinction on my degree?

 In order to earn an honors distinction on an undergraduate degree, students in the Honors School must fulfill all the requirements of their major and successfully complete 26 credits of the following Honors courses:

 - Completion of 12 credits at the lower (freshmen/sophomore) level.
 These can be fulfilled by taking Honors sections of General Education courses, including: Freshmen English, Western Civilization, Anthropology, Political Science, Psychology, and Sociology; OR, for students in the School of Science, Technology, and Engineering: Biology, Chemistry, and Math; OR any combination of both.

-- Completion of 13 credits at the upper level.
+- Completion of at least 9 credits at the upper level.
 These may be fulfilled by taking courses in the major offered for Honors credit, taking “contract” courses in the major (regular courses for “H” credit by contract with the professor).
 Required courses include Proposal and Thesis.

 What is the senior honors thesis?

 The senior honors thesis is an independent research paper done by a student usually during senior year.
 It differs from a conventional paper in its preparation, scope, and presentation.
 The thesis gives a student an opportunity to develop analytical, critical thinking, and problem-solving skills, as well as a chance to evaluate different source materials.
 The honors thesis can be written in the student’s field of study or another field.
 Upon completion, the student must defend the written thesis before a faculty committee.